-Codes of Conduct and Corporate Reports
+1. Codes of Conduct

+One of the significant advances in the management of business during the last three decades has been the widespread adoption of corporate codes of conduct.
 The importance of these codes cannot be overstated.
-By writing, publishing, and publicly sharing a business’s code of ethics, companies put themselves on record regarding the standards to which they adhere and which apply to all members of a company.
+By writing, publishing, and publicly sharing a business’s code of conduct, companies put themselves on record regarding the ethical standards to which they adhere and which apply to all members of a company.
 These codes help promote transparency, consistency, and impartiality, which benefits not only employees, but also investors, and all of a company’s stakeholders.
-Moreover, codes of conduct often support the development of more secure workplace environments because in committing themselves to ethical standards, companies not only pledge to adhere to high ethical standards, but also to avoid retaliation against whistleblowers.
+Moreover, codes of conduct often support the development of more secure workplace environments because not only do they constitute a company’s public commitment to high ethical standards, but they may reduce the risk of retaliation against whistleblowers by putting a company’s ethical commitment on record.
 In the United States, legislators have recognized the importance of ethics to a strong and stable economy, and, consequently, both the Sarbanes-Oxley Act and the Federal Sentencing Guidelines for Organizations encourage companies to develop ethical corporate cultures in part through the creation of codes of conduct.